OpenMoonRay/openmoonray-docs/docs/scene-classes/lights/DistantLight.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Is light used for ray termination color?
+        <p class="scene-class-attr-comment">Is light used for ray termination color?
 Ray termination color is used for filling in falsely dark areas where ray paths have been terminated too early by the depth controls.
 Such a ray path immediately exits to any ray termination light(s) present in the light set being applied to the lobe, ignoring occlusion by scene geometry.
 Any light can either be a regular light or a ray termination light (but not both).
 Thus they can be freely assigned to light sets, which provides a mechanism for applying specific ray termination lights to specific materials, parts or objects.
 Ray termination color is only applied to non-hair transmission lobes.</p>

     </p>